223 E. 1st Street • Readlyn, Iowa 50668 Phone 319-279-3396 | 705 S. Cherry • Shell Rock, Iowa 50670 Phone 319-885-4391 |

 | |

-Corn futures are 2 to 3 cents lower at midday Friday; soybean futures are 8
+Corn futures are 10 to 11 cents lower at midday Wednesday; soybean futures

 David M. Fiala